launchdarkly/LaunchDarkly-Docs/src/content/topics/sdk/server-side/go-sdk.md

 In addition to these, you can pass us any of your own user data by passing custom attributes, like the `groups` attribute in the example above.
 <Callout intent="info">
-  <Callout.Title>A note on types</Callout.Title>
+  <CalloutTitle>A note on types</CalloutTitle>
-   <Callout.Description>Most of our built-in attributes (like names and e-mail addresses) expect string values.
+   <CalloutDescription>Most of our built-in attributes (like names and e-mail addresses) expect string values.
 Custom attributes values can be strings, booleans (like true or false), numbers, or lists of strings, booleans or numbers.
 This is why `Custom` is defined as a `map` from `string` to `interface{}`.
 If you enter a custom value on our dashboard that looks like a number or a boolean, it'll be interpreted that way.
-The Go SDK is strongly typed, so be aware of this distinction.</Callout.Description>
+The Go SDK is strongly typed, so be aware of this distinction.</CalloutDescription>
 </Callout>

 Custom attributes are one of the most powerful features of LaunchDarkly.
 They let you target users according to any data that you want to send to us-- organizations, groups, account plans-- anything you pass to us becomes available instantly on our dashboard.